CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 ```
 - Migrate your local database to Heroku, using the following format for your command: `heroku pg:push books_app DATABASE_URL --app <partner 1 initials>-<partner 2 initials>-booklist`
   - **If you are testing locally,** connect your client using your local database.
-  - **If you are testing the deployed backend,** connect your client to the DB using the defined `DATABASE_URL` environment variable.
+  - **If you are testing the deployed backend,** connect your client to the database using the defined `DATABASE_URL` environment variable.
   - _Note: Unless the local database is pushed to Heroku again, these databases will not be in sync from this point on._

 ### Feature 1: Server-side rendering

 #### Why are we implementing this feature?

-- As a user, I want to my application to load quickly so that I have a more enjoyable experience.
+- As a user, I want to my application to load quickly so that I have an enjoyable experience.

 #### What are we going to implement?